 news to your inbox every week

-10. He spent his final years — increasingly deaf and fearing madness — in exile
+10. He spent his final years in exile

-Though he enjoyed great success as a court painter, Goya withdrew from public life in his later years, no doubt dogged by his increasing deafness and fear of old age and madness — as exemplified by the many images of lunatics and asses in his prints.
+Though he enjoyed great success as a court painter, Goya withdrew from public life in his later years, no doubt dogged by his increasing deafness and fear of old age and madness — as suggested by the many images of lunatics and asses in his prints.
 Under the new king Ferdinand VII (1784-1833) he was told, ‘You deserve to be garrotted, but you are a great artist so we forgive you.’
-When the political climate in Spain became too unstable for him he exiled himself to Bordeaux, where he died in 1828.
+When the political climate in Spain became too unstable, he exiled himself to Bordeaux, where he died in 1828.